Immensa aeterni Dei

 Immensa aeterni Dei ("The immeasurable [wisdom of] the eternal God") is an apostolic constitution in the form of a papal bull issued by Pope Sixtus V on 22 January 1588.
 The constitution reorganized the Roman Curia, establishing permanent congregations of cardinals to advise the pope on various subjects.

 Content

 The one role of the document was to provide instruction in condemning or correcting literature which were against Catholic doctrine.
 The document also had the authority to give permission for selected individuals to read books which were forbidden.
-It has since been superseded, most recently by Pope John Paul II's constitution Pastor Bonus.
+It has since been superseded, most recently by Pope Francis's constitution Praedicate Evangelium.

 The Constitution also created the Congregation of Rites, which at that time included jurisdiction over Causes of the Saints.

 Congregations

 Immensa aeterni Dei called for the formation of 15 permanent congregations: